Actionable Book Summary: The Laws Of Human Nature By Robert Greene

 From a very early age, we learn how to get what we want from our parents by putting a certain look.
 Later, we understand that we need to present the best possible front to the world if we want to get along with others.
 This includes repressing our true feelings towards specific people.

 Nowadays you have the power to create the persona that suits you best: A caring father; Inspirational leader; Creative video producer… you name it.
-Thanks to social media you can craft an individual that’s better than yourself.
+Thanks to social media you can craft an individual that’s better than yourself, and that’s good.

 Yeah, I get it.
 It’s not something you can easily digest.
 Even though being yourself it’s a good direction, it’s what everyone else is saying, there are a lot of facts that are in favor of the opposing side.